rahulyhg/http_database/readme.md

 Database Configuration
 ----------------------

-CodeIgniter has a config file that lets you store your database connection values (username, password, database name, etc.).
+HTTP Database has a config file that lets you store your database connection values (username, password, database name, etc.).
 The config file is located at application/config/database.php (If you see database.template.php, rename database.template.php with database.php).
 You can also set database connection values for specific environments by placing database.php in the respective environment config folder.